ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 7.2.3 Field-level Cache Configuration

 The `cacheConfig` field is used to provide the field-level cache configs.
 The fields are as same as the operation cache configs.
-The field configurations override the operation configurations.

 ###### Example: Field-level Cache Configs